PandoraSuite/pandora-core/README.md

 Thanks to its architecture and clean design, **Pandora Core** offers an efficient and scalable solution, ideal for securely managing controlled access to multiple APIs or services.

 ## :zap: Features
-* :lock: API Key Validation & Quota Control: Secure your APIs and manage usage effectively.
+* API Key Validation & Quota Control: Secure your APIs and manage usage effectively.

-* :bar_chart: Request Logging and Usage Metrics: Gain insights into APIs consumption.
+* Request Logging and Usage Metrics: Gain insights into APIs consumption.

-* :gear: Multi-Project, Multi-Environment Architecture: Designed for versatile deployment and management across various setups.
+* Multi-Project, Multi-Environment Architecture: Designed for versatile deployment and management across various setups.

-* :globe_with_meridians: RESTful API for Admin Tasks: Easy administration and configuration via a standard HTTP interface.
+* RESTful API for Admin Tasks: Easy administration and configuration via a standard HTTP interface.

-* :zap: High-Performance gRPC Service for Inline Validations: Fast and efficient validation.
+* High-Performance gRPC Service for Inline Validations: Fast and efficient validation.

-* :card_file_box: PostgreSQL as Persistent: Reliable and scalable data storage.
+* PostgreSQL as Persistent: Reliable and scalable data storage.

 ## :rocket: Developer Setup

 Ready to dive in?
 For a full guide on setting up your development environment, running the project, and debugging:

-:point_right: See our comprehensive DEVELOPMENT.md guide.
+:point_right: See our comprehensive [DEVELOPMENT.md](./DEVELOPMENT.md) guide.

 ## :compass: Project Status